-The GDPR law on data protection sets out a number of different reasons a company may collect and process your personal data, including:
+The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulation (GDPR).
+GDPR sets out a number of different reasons a company may collect and process your personal data, including:

 In specific situations, we can collect and process your data with your consent – e.g. when you sign up to receive our email newsletter or Free Lions / Free Lionesses alerts.
 When collecting your personal data, we’ll always make clear to you which data is necessary in connection with a particular service.